pism/greenland_calving/README.md

 The paper comes with four supplement files, allowing users to obtain full results of the experiment described in the paper, inspect the code used to produce those results, re-run the graphs, or even replicate the entire experiment.
 The supplements are in four parts, allowing a variety of use cases; from casual inspection of full glacier graph PDFs or result datasets, to regeneration of the plots, to full re-run of the experiment.

 Casual users may download the files, unzip them and look inside.
-The insturctions here show how to regenerate the plots.
+The instructions here show how to download data from previous studies and regenerate the plots.
 Code is included to run the experiment, but the additional work required to do so is out of the scope of this document.

 Downloading and Installing the Supplements
 ------------------------------------------